Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 We put some gloss, makeup and rhinestones on site administration.
 This is the introduction of a new theme named BurningParrot.
 It is transparent for the users – no need to change the user preferences, however it comes as a dependency of ``tuleap-all`` package.
 When you upgrade to 9.1, if you don't have/upgrade ``tuleap-all`` package then you should manually install ``tuleap-theme-burningparrot`` package.
 Enjoy <3

+In the same vein, we removed the old and nasty theme named 'Tuleap'.
+You must issue the following command if you have installed it: ``yum remove tuleap-theme-tuleap``.

 9.0
 ===